OhIAmFine/notes/maintainable javascript.md

   ```

 - **Browser Detection**: The value of 'navigator.userAgent' is not reliable, Looking to use a more sane approach to browser-based conditionals, developers turned to a technique called feature detection.
+Feature inference and browser inference are very bad practices that should be avoided at all costs.
+Straight feature detection is a best practice, and in almost every case, is exactly what you’ll need.
   + Test for the standard solution
   + Test for browser-specific solutions
   + Provide a logical fallback if no solution is availabal